n8n-io/n8n-docs/docs/courses/level-two/chapter-3.md

 ## Splitting data in batches

 If you need to process large incoming data, execute the Code node multiple times, or avoid API rate limits, it's best to split the data into batches (groups) and process these batches.
-You can do this with the [Split in Batches node](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/){:target="_blank" .external}.
+You can do this with the [Loop Over Items node](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/){:target="_blank" .external}.
 This node splits input data into a specified batch size and, with each iteration, returns a predefined amount of data.

-!!! warning "Execution of Split in Batches node"
+!!! warning "Execution of Loop Over Items node"

-	The Split In Batches node stops executing after all the incoming items get divided into batches and passed on to the next node in the workflow, so it is not necessary to add an IF node to stop the loop.
+	The Loop Over Items node stops executing after all the incoming items get divided into batches and passed on to the next node in the workflow, so it is not necessary to add an IF node to stop the loop.

 ### Exercise